 Creating a real tile mosaic on almost any surface top is easy.
 The first step would be to look in a tile shop and see what is available.
-Then decide on a pattern you want.
+Then decide on a pattern you want to go with your kitchen cabinets.

 There are many books, magazines and TV shows that give step by step instructions as well as design ideas.
 After deciding a pattern or design, sketch your pattern on the surface you are going to tile over.
 The first step is to prepare the surface making sure the tile will adhere.
 You do this by scoring the surface with a utility knife then coating the surface with a mixture of watered down white glue.
 Next you take tile cement, commonly known as thin set or mortar, and spread a thin coating over the surface.
 Place your tiles in the cement according to the pattern you drew.
 After the cement has set, (don’t be in too big of a hurry) fill the gaps between the tiles with tile grout.
 Most people think grout is available only in white but if you look in a hardware store you’ll find many different colors of grout available.
 You apply the grout by simply troweling it over all of the seams between the individual tiles.
 Then wipe away the excess with a sponge.